ktarpey/watchlist-client-js/docs/content/concepts/security.md

 * Algorithm: Agreed upon when your account is configured
 * Secret: Agreed upon when your account is configured

-Once you're ready to move to production, you'll need to generate a [public/private key pair](https://en.wikipedia.org/wiki/Public-key_cryptography).
+When you're ready to move to production, you'll need to generate a [public/private key pair](https://en.wikipedia.org/wiki/Public-key_cryptography).
 To generate new keys, use the following (with no passphrase):

 ```shell
 ssh-keygen -t rsa -b 4096 -m PEM -f jwtRS256.key